Buddah/filecat/README.md

 - [x] recursive search
 - [x] exclude files matching pattern
 - [x] case insensitive pattern matching
-- [ ] combine files matching pattern
+- [x] combine files matching pattern
 - [ ] get header line(s) and skip for files after the first
+  - assumes all files have the same headers

 Possible features
 - [ ] specify a file for header line(s)
 - [ ] skip lines at beginning of each file
+  - before/after header line separate options?
 - [ ] skip lines at end of each file
 - [ ] output the final file name
 - [ ] option to timestamp output file